 Tim shared this same historical photo of landing craft on the beach at Point Wilson earlier this year.
 Please enjoy Tim's history behind this photo at the Port Townsend Leader's website and enjoy my now photo here for comparison:

-Point Wilson at Fort Worden Then (1950) and Now (2020)
+Point Wilson at Fort Worden Then (1950) and Now (2020) (Historical photo courtesy of the Jefferson County Historical Society) |

 In the distance you see the Point Wilson lighthouse, which has stood since 1879, although it was rebuilt in 1914.
 It was built on a very sandy beach and the shoreline to the north was heavily armored in an effort to protect the lighthouse and associated buildings from the large wind waves from the Strait of Juan de Fuca that pummel the beach and threatened the integrity of these structures.
 The negative effects of shoreline armoring obviously weren't known in those days.

 Please visit this page from the National Archives to see photos of the previous lighthouse and the beach before the riprap was placed.
-For more information about the history of the lighthouse, please visit lighthousefriends.com, and for current information please visit pointwilsonlighthouse.org
+For more information about the history of the lighthouse, please visit lighthousefriends.com, and for current information please visit pointwilsonlighthouse.org.

 :